-- Maintain and complete Clinical Teaching with GPA of 2.75 and a C- or better in education and content area coursework. - Successfully complete Clinical Teaching - Complete any outstanding certification exams through Pearson - Upon successful completion of certification exams, Clinical Teaching, and a conferred degree from TCU, candidates may apply for certification.
+- Maintain and complete Clinical Teaching with GPA of 2.75 and a C- or better in education and content area coursework. - Successfully complete Clinical Teaching - Complete any outstanding certification exams through Pearson (required for certification) - Upon successful completion of certification exams, Clinical Teaching, and a conferred degree from TCU, candidates may apply for certification.
 To apply, follow these steps: - Go to TEAL account and log in, select application, and standard certificate - Request, pay, and complete fingerprinting (Certification fingerprinting for background checks requires a social security number) - Complete the affidavit select TCU-University Based and type of certificate requesting - Complete the Educator Preparation Program Candidate Exit Survey - Review all personal information and pay for certification

 The Director of Accreditation, Certification, and Assessment recommends graduates for certification upon application completion, clearance, and review.
 A virtual certificate is accessible for viewing and printing at Certification Look Up on the TEA website.
 TCU graduates are highly encouraged to complete all required testing and initial certification upon completion of the TCU COE Educator Preparation Program and degree conferral.
 Changes to certification testing and/or requirements can occur which can result in further testing and/or coursework requirements.
-Refer to the TEA website for any updates or changes to testing and/or complete the certification requirements.
-Graduates that do not complete all testing and/or complete the certification process after five years will be required to show proof of competency to test through practice testing and/or additional coursework.
+Refer to the TEA website for any updates or changes to testing and/or complete the certification process after five years will be required to show proof of competency to test through practice testing and/or additional coursework.